 To open Menu, click icon in top.

-This is a main page with menu opened.
-You can access most places in the program from menu.
-Menu is also available to you from any place in the program.
+This is the main page with the menu opened.
+You can access most places in the program from this menu.
+The menu is also available to you from any place in the program.
 This way you do not have to go through the main page to access other pages.

 USER PORFOLIO

-This is a user portfolio page it has all you inputted skills, work experience and education.
+This is the user portfolio page.
+It has all your inputted skills, work experience and education.

-If you want to access any of the inputs to check more about them, click them directly it will display you more information.
+If you want to access any of the items to view it in more detail, click them directly on the item and it will display more information.

-To add new Item in this list click ADD NEW ITEM.
-Small window will pop up in which you can choose what item you would like to add.
+To add a new Item in this list click ADD NEW ITEM.
+A small window will pop up in which you can choose which item you would like to add.

-Then it will take you to the Adding page where you can add multiple items at once.
+Then it will take you to the ‘adding page’ where you can add multiple items at once.

 This is one of those pages.

-To add new skill Enter the name in New Skill box then add its description below.
+To add new skill: enter the name in New Skill box then add its description below.
 Then click add skill.
 All the skills you input should display in skills to be added list.
-When you click save skill will be added to the portfolio.
+When you click save skill(s) will be added to the portfolio.
 Experience and Education work exactly the same.

 ACQUIRE NEW SKILLS

 This Page will help you acquire new skills.
-You can access the resources we chose and access them by clicking Visit Resource.
+You can access the resources we chose and access them by clicking on the resource to visit it in your web browser.
 This will take you to the web page where you can learn something new and useful.

 Jobs

-This module of the app lets you keep track of the jobs you want to apply and supports you with resources on how to find a job.
-After entering through main screen you will see those two buttons.
-First button will support you in your job finding and the second one will help you keep track of the jobs you want to apply.
+This module of the app supports you with resources on how to find a job (Find a Job), and lets you keep track of any jobs you have found (Jobs Found). .
+After entering through main screen you will see the respective buttons for each page.

 Find a Job module works the same as the acquire new skills.
 This will have resources inputted by us for you to look through and learn some thing about getting a job.

-Jobs Found module is a module that helps you keep track of the jobs you have found and displays a list of those that you choose to apply.
+Jobs Found module is a module that helps you keep track of the jobs you have found by displaying them in a list.

-In this module u can add new jobs by clicking the Add New Job button int the bottom right corner.
+In this module you can add new jobs by clicking the Add New Job button in the bottom right corner.

 This will take you to the Add Page that works like pages in portfolio, but you can only add one job at the time.

 By double clicking on the Jobs Found list you will go to this job page.
-This page will display the information about given job.
-On this page you will have possibility to edit it or add it to action plan if you want to apply and have it saved there.
+This page will display more information about the given job.
+On this page you will have possibility to edit it or add it to action plan if you intend to apply to the job .

 Action plan

 This is the page where you can plan your future.
-You can keep track here of all the things you have learned/learning and all the jobs you want to apply for.
+Here you can keep track of all the things you are learning and all the jobs you want to apply for.
 To add or edit the tasks you can input them right on this page in the table.
 Then you need to click SAVE button to save your input.

 MY ACCOUNT

-This Page is accessible only from the menu by MY ACCOUNT button in here you can change your details or delete the account you are currently using.
+This Page is accessible only from the menu with the MY ACCOUNT button.
+In here you can change your details or delete the account you are currently using.